What is testicular cancer?

 What increases my risk for testicular cancer?

-- One or both of your testicles did not descend into the scrotum.
+- One or both testicles did not descend (drop) into your scrotum

-- You have a genetic disorder, such as Klinefelter syndrome.
+- A genetic disorder, such as Klinefelter syndrome

 What are the signs and symptoms of testicular cancer?